MEwers96/ReviveTheCulling/R&D/function_addresses.md

     - Key Action: Our hardware breakpoint landed here, which was the final, critical clue.
 It proved the crash wasn't because of a logical error in the handshake, but a fundamental memory error, which led us to its caller, the Bit Reader.
     Handshake Virtual Functions (Called by TickDispatch)

+(Base when found: 00007FF6BA490000)

+13. UNetConnection::ReceivedPacket (The "Packet Dispatcher")
+    - Address: 00007FF6BB8CA6C0
+    - What it Does: This function is called by UNetConnection::Tick when a new, complete UDP packet has arrived.
+It acts as the central hub for incoming data.
+It reads the packet's sequence and ACK headers, determines which UChannel the packet belongs to, and then dispatches the payload to that channel.
+    - Key Action: The call to UChannel::ReceivedRawBunch at ...A70C.
+Immediately after, it checks a boolean bHandled flag at ...A711.
+If this flag is false, it jumps to the error-handling block at ...A7FD, which contains the logic that closes the connection and sends you back to the main menu.
+This is the primary point of failure.

+14. UChannel::ReceivedRawBunch (The "Bunch Parser")
+    - Address: 00007FF6BB513FC0
+    - What it Does: This function receives a payload from ReceivedPacket and is responsible for parsing the "Bunch" data within it.
+A Bunch is a packet-within-a-packet that contains its own header and payload.
+This is where the specific content of a message (like NMT_Welcome) is processed.
+    - Key Action: The integrity check loop at the very beginning (...3FE5 to ...3FF3).
+Our debugging proved this loop is checking for zero-padding at the end of the packet.
+If this check fails, the function reads a non-zero byte, doesn't take the je at ...3FF3, and enters a parsing path that it shouldn't.
+If the check succeeds (by reading a zero), it takes the jump and exits without doing anything, failing to set the bHandled flag.
+Satisfying this check is the first major hurdle.

+15. ServerTravel / Load Map (The "Loading Screen Trigger")
+    - Address: 00007FF6BA642C10
+    - What it Does: This is the high-level function that is called by the GameInstance after the match-ready websocket message is received.
+It is the direct cause of the loading screen appearing and the entire network connection process beginning.
+    - Key Action: It loads the "VictoryLoadingScreen" map asset (...2C4F) and then calls the core ServerTravel function (...2C82), which is responsible for creating and initializing the UNetConnection object that we are debugging.

+16. FBitReader::SerializeBits (The "Red Herring Parser")
+    - Address: 00007FF6BAA36A70
+    - What it Does: A low-level utility for reading data from a buffer bit-by-bit.
+    - Key Action: Our debugging revealed this function is not on the main execution path for valid handshake packets.
+It is only called when the packet is malformed in a specific way (like our plaintext LOLPAYLOAD packet).
+It is likely a fallback path for trying to log or make sense of unrecognized data, making it a red herring for our main investigation.

+17. GenerateAuthenticationResponse (The "Crypto Engine")
+    - Address: 00007FF6BC655800
+    - What it Does: This function is not part of the initial UDP handshake but is crucial for understanding the game's overall security.
+It implements HTTP Digest Authentication.
+    - Key Action: It uses MD5 hashing and a specific format string (username="%s", realm="%s", nonce="%s", ...) to generate a cryptographic response to a server challenge.
+This proves the client is likely using a standard web-based authentication protocol after the initial UDP connection is established.

 ---
 **Handshake Virtual Functions (Called by TickDispatch)**